vsellappa/HDF-Workshop/README.md

 ## Integrating the Schema Registry

 1. Creating the topic
-  - Step 1: Open an SSH connection to your VM.
+  - Step 1: Open a SSH connection to your cluster.
   - Step 2: Navigate to the Kafka directory (````/usr/hdp/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.

     ````
-    #cd /usr/hdp/current/kafka-broker/
+    cd /usr/hdp/current/kafka-broker/
     ````

-  - Step 3: Create a topic using the kafka-topics.sh script
+  - Step 3: Create a topic using the ````kafka-topics.sh```` script
     ````
     bin/kafka-topics.sh --zookeeper localhost:2181 --create --partitions 1 --replication-factor 1 --topic meetup_rsvp_avro